apache/incubator-datalab/USER_GUIDE.md

 ----------------------------------
 # Create project <a name="setup_edge_node"></a>

-When you log into DLab Web Application, the first thing you need to do is to create a new project.
+When you log into DLab Web interface, the first thing you need to do is to create a new project.

 To do this click on “Upload” button on “Projects” page, select your personal public key (or click on "Generate" button), endpoint, group, 'Use shared image' select enable or disable and hit “Create” button.
 Do not forget to save your private key.